JoepH123/BIP_ML_PROJECT_E00659/README.md

 We ended up implementing this final model decision tree into a usable user interface.

-Furthermore, in order to run this user interface, we had to create some assets.
+Furthermore, to run this user interface, we had to create some assets.
 To create these, the ui_asset_creator.py file can be used.

 # [Section 1] Introduction
+Our project was developed to produce a model that predicts exemption VAT codes for each invoice line.
+Particularly using the IVAm field in the dataset.
+To determine the best model we pursued several avenues and picked the relevant criteria.
+We also implemented a user-friendly interface to facilitate easy interactions with the model in dhasboard form.

 # [Section 2] Methods